-Licence number 309718 Licence holder Genea Limited Licence title Use of excess ART embryos and clinically unusable eggs for validation of an IVF device Progress of licensed activity to date Over the lifetime of the project, clinically unsuitable abnormally fertilised eggs and excess-declared ART blastocysts have been used to develop and test three prototypes, the Preproduction Unit and the Production Unit device (unit manufactured and sold to customers) of the vitrification instrument for the blastocyst stage freeze protocols.
-After several protocol optimisations being performed and development of consumables, the instrument and consumables are now in the final version and manufacturing is taking place.
-The instrument has recently been granted a CE Mark and the blastocyst protocol should be commercially available once a CE Mark for the media is granted.
-Genea's current focus under the licence is developing cleavage stage protocols.
-So far survival of recovered embryos is promising.
-However, more embryos are needed to validate the new software protocol in the next reporting period.
+Licence number 309718 Licence holder Genea Limited Licence title Use of excess ART embryos and clinically unusable eggs for validation of an IVF device Progress of licensed activity to date Over the lifetime of the project, clinically unsuitable abnormally fertilised eggs and excess-declared ART blastocysts have been used to develop an automated vitrification instrument (Gavi) for freezing of blastocyst stage embryos.
+After several protocol optimisations and development of consumables, the instrument and consumables are now in its final version and manufacturing is taking place.
+The instrument and media have now been accepted as CE marked products and are commercially distributed.
+The Gavi system now has approved protocols for freezing of blastocyst stage and cleavage stage embryos.
+Further optimisations for the freezing of oocytes are continuing.

-Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of licensed activity to date No embryo research activity undertaken under this licence during this reporting period.
-Gems IVF media suite, previously developed by Genea under this licence is currently registered and prepared for international distribution.
+Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of No embryo research activity undertaken under this licence during this reporting period. licensed activity to date The current version of Gems IVF medium suite, previously developed by Genea under this licence, is registered, CE marked and prepared for international distribution.
 Work on development of the next generation IVF media suite under this licence is planned for future reporting periods.